apache/gobblin/gobblin-docs/sinks/Http.md

  | `gobblin.writer.http.(d2.)trustStorePassword`| Required for ssl | |
  | `gobblin.writer.http.protocolVersion` | Optional, protocol version of rest.li | ```2.0.0```, which is the default value |

+`R2RestWriterBuilder` isn't ingegrated with `PasswordManager` to process encrypted passwords yet.
+The task is tracked as https://issues.apache.org/jira/browse/GOBBLIN-487

 # Build a synchronous writer
 The idea is to reuse an asynchronous writer to build its synchronous version.
 The technical difference between them is the size of outstanding writes.
-Set `gobblin.writer.http.maxOutstandingWrites` to be `1` to make a synchronous writer
+Set `gobblin.writer.http.maxOutstandingWrites` to be `1`(default value is `1000`) to make a synchronous writer